chase-seibert/blog/_posts/2018-01-25-peer-feedback.md

 Managers already know it's a good idea to write down feedback as it comes.
 It helps tremendously when reviews come around.
 This is good practice for anyone!
 You can write down feedback in a shared document that you use for one on one notes.
-It will help you remember specific examples, later.
+It will help you remember specific examples later.
 More on that in a bit.

 What else can you do to generate feedback?
 Here are some things that might jog your memory.